sohaibnomanahmed/mac-setup/README.md

 .fvm/flutter_sdk
 ```
 ## Java
 To make publishing keys for android, when you want to publish your app to app stores.
-Java is needed, to get java install it through brew with
+Java is needed, to get java install it through brew steps are from this stie: https://mkyong.com/java/how-to-install-java-on-mac-osx/
 ```
 brew install java
 sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk